 - 1 cup freshly brewed espresso.

 - 2 ounces of rum or brandy.

-- Place the sugar on a plate and then pass the edge of the glass through the sugar to decorate.
+- Spread sugar on a plate and rim the glass with sugar for decoration.

-- Add the freshly made espresso coffee and then add the liquor.
-And ready.
+- Pour the freshly brewed espresso, followed by the liquor.
+And it's ready.